What happens in the first therapy session?

 How long does therapy typically last?

-There's no set timeframe for therapy, it depends entirely on you and what you're working through.
-Some people find 6-8 sessions helpful for a specific issue, while others benefit from longer-term work that allows for deeper exploration.
+There's no set time frame for therapy, it depends entirely on you and what you're working through.
 We'll regularly check in about how you're finding therapy and whether it's meeting your needs, and you can decide to pause or end our work together at any point.

 How will I know if therapy is working?